-In order to be eligible for a public service contract in Fund Categories 1-3, organizations must meet the following criteria:
+To be eligible for a public service contract in Fund Categories 1-3, organizations must meet the following criteria:

-- 1. Criterion 1: Accountability and Sustainability of Organization The organization must have the following: - a.
-Quantifiable goals and objectives. - b.
-Non-discrimination in providing programs or services. - c.
-Cooperation with existing related programs and community service. - d.
-Compliance with the City contract. - e.
-Federally recognized not-for-profit status. - 2.
-Criterion 2: Program Need and Specific City Benefit The organization must have the following: - a.
-A clear demonstration of public benefit and provision of direct services to City residents. - b.
-A demonstrated need for the program or activity.
-Special Service Funds may not be used for one-time events, scholarship-type activities or the purchase of equipment. - 3.
-Criterion 3: Fiscal Stability and Other Financial Support The organization must have the following: - a.
-A clear description of how public funds will be used and accounted for - b.
-Other funding sources that can be used to leverage resources. - c.
-A sound financial plan that demonstrates managerial and fiscal competence. - d.
-A history of performing in a financially competent manner. - 4.
-Criterion 4: Fair Market Value of the Services The fair market value of services included in the public service contract should equal or exceed the total amount of compensation from the City unless outweighed by demonstrated intangible benefits.
+- 1. Criterion 1: Accountability and Sustainability of Organization The organization must have the following: - Quantifiable goals and objectives. - Non-discrimination in providing programs or services. - Cooperation with existing related programs and community service. - Compliance with the City contract. - Federally recognized not-for-profit status. - Special Service Contract applicants may also apply under a fiscal sponsorship of a not-for-profit organization. - 2.
+Criterion 2: Program Need and Specific City Benefit The organization must have the following: - A clear demonstration of public benefit and provision of direct services to City residents. - A demonstrated need for the program or activity.
+Special Service Funds may not be used for one-time events, scholarship-type activities, or the purchase of equipment. - 3.
+Criterion 3: Fiscal Stability and Other Financial Support The organization must have the following: - A clear description of how public funds will be used and accounted for - Other funding sources that can be used to leverage resources. - A sound financial plan that demonstrates managerial and fiscal competence. - A history of performing in a financially competent manner.

+4. Criterion 4: Fair Market Value of the Services - The fair market value of services included in the public service contract should equal or exceed the total amount of compensation from the City unless outweighed by demonstrated intangible benefits.